TeDo-Verlag/PhpStormProtocol/README.md

 Installing on Mac
 =================
 Please follow instructions from the [this page](LinCastor.md) if the `PhpStorm Protocol.app` won't work as expected on your OS X version.
-PhpStorm 8+ (Mac version only) has built-in url handler and `phpstorm://open?file=%f&line=%l` url needs to be used instead (see https://youtrack.jetbrains.com/issue/IDEA-65879).
+PhpStorm 8+ (Mac version only) has built-in url handler and `phpstorm://host-name?file=%f&line=%l` url needs to be used instead (see https://youtrack.jetbrains.com/issue/IDEA-65879).

 1. clone this repository
 2. go to cloned folder
 3. copy folder ```PhpStorm Protocol.app``` to ```/Applications/``` folder
+4. optional: create ${HOME}/phpstorm-mapper.php that returns 1 or 2 lines depends on remote hostname:
+    - full path of lokal filename
+    - full path of project directory
-4. delete cloned folder
+5. delete cloned folder

 Installing on Windows
 =====================